Medicaid Drug Rebate Program

 - Multiply the daily interest amount by the number of days for which interest is owed.
 This amount represents the total interest owed.

-The file Drug Manufacturer Contact Information contains Optional Effective Date, Termination Date (if applicable), and Legal, Invoice and Technical Contact information for each drug company participating in the Medicaid Drug Rebate Program.
+The file Drug Manufacturer Contact Information contains Optional Effective Date, Termination Date (if applicable), and Legal, Invoice and Technical Contact information for each drug company participating in the MDRP.
 A record layout for the drug manufacturer contact information is provided in the Drug Manufacturer contact information record layout.

 A state should use the State Contact Change Form (CMS 368) to make any changes to its Policy, Rebate and/or Technical contact information.
 The state should submit its completed 368 form to the Medicaid Drug Rebate Operations staff via fax (410) 786-0390 or email DDR@cms.hhs.gov.